PaddlePaddle/Serving/doc/COMPILE.md

 Finally, you can see the folder of `opencv-3.4.7/` in the current directory.

-* Compile opencv, the opencv source path (`root_path`) and installation path (`install_path`) should be set by yourself.
-Enter the opencv source code path and compile it in the following way.
+* Compile OpenCV, the OpenCV source path (`root_path`) and installation path (`install_path`) should be set by yourself.
+Enter the OpenCV source code path and compile it in the following way.

 ```shell